roshankern/brieflow-analysis/README.md

 1. Install Brieflow following [installation instructions](https://github.com/cheeseman-lab/brieflow#set-up-workflowconfiguration-conda-environments)
 2. Set up the required conda environments as described in the Brieflow documentation

-## Customizing for Your Screen
+## Setting Up Your Analysis

-1. Fork this template repository
+1. Fork this template repository:
+   - Each screen analysis should have its own fork of brieflow-analysis
+   - This keeps configurations and results separate for each screen

-2. Core Processing Logic:
+2. Core Processing (Brieflow):
-   - Any modifications to core processing functions should be made in the Brieflow package
+   - If you need modifications to core processing code, create a branch in Brieflow
-   - Submit these changes via pull requests to Brieflow
+   - Once tested, submit improvements back to Brieflow via pull requests

-3. Screen-Specific Logic:
+3. Analysis Configuration:
-   - Modify rules and targets in the workflow/ directory to customize for your screen
+   - Configure parameters in analysis/*.ipynb notebooks
+   - Results will be organized in analysis_root/ by module
-   - These changes stay in your forked analysis repository
+   - All screen-specific files stay in your forked repository

 ### Analysis Steps